BMW Art Car: Public display

+2025 Cars at the Capital Unloading Incident

+On September 17, 2025 a delivery driver for Reliable Carriers Inc was pinned under and killed by the Andy Warhol M1 Group 4 Art Car when a winch broke whilst unloading the car from a flatbed.
+The car was to be featured on Washington, DC's National Mall as part of the "Cars at the Capital", an annual event held by Hagerty where the car added to that years National Historic Vehicle Register is displayed in public for a week.
+The event was canceled following the incident.

 Unofficial BMW Art Cars

 In addition to the work commissioned by BMW, other artists have created unofficial BMW art cars.
 In 1979 racing driver Peter Gregg purchased a BMW M1 Procar and commissioned his friend Frank Stella to paint it for him; this car is the only BMW painted by an artist who was also part of BMW's own Art Car program. and was sold from the Guggenheim Museum to a BMW dealer in Long Island, New York in 2011.
 The car is part of Stella's "Polar Coordinates" series, created to commemorate Stella's friend Ronnie Peterson who had died in a racing incident at Monza in 1978.
-In 1987 Keith Haring painted a red BMW Z1 at Hans Mayer Gallery, Düsseldorf.
+In 1990 Keith Haring painted a red BMW Z1 at Hans Mayer Gallery, Düsseldorf.
 In 1996 Artist Dennis Simon was commissioned to create a BMW Motorsport tribute on the flanks of a 1965 BMW 1800 Ti/SA for BMW's 80th birthday at the Monterey Historics in Laguna Seca, CA. In 2007, Portland's Museum of Contemporary Craft commissioned artist Tom Cramer to paint a 1977 BMW 320i for their grand opening at the DeSoto Building.
 In 2016, the Cultural Council of Greater Jacksonville commissioned artist Christie Chandler to paint a BMW X6 for their annual awards gala at TPC Sawgrass.